-A mudroom does not have to be a single room; it can be a cluster of hardworking spaces.
-An adjacent pantry, laundry room, and/or closet for brooms, mops, vacuums, and cleaning supplies will create a center for household management.
+A mudroom doesn't have to be a single room; it can be a cluster of hardworking spaces.
+An adjacent pantry, laundry room, or closet for brooms, mops, vacuums, and cleaning supplies can all create a center for household management.

-List the things your family takes in and out of the house every day, and then outfit the space accordingly.
+List the things your family takes in and out of the house every day, then outfit your entry space accordingly.
 Include a cabinet, cubby, locker, or set of hooks for each family member.
-Additional cabinets for miscellaneous items come in handy too.
+Additional cabinets for miscellaneous items come in handy, too.

-Stone or tile floors and laminate cabinets will look good after years of exposure to wet raincoats and muddy boots.
+Pick surfaces that can withstand the tests of time and the elements.
+Stone or tile floors and laminate cabinets will still look good after years of exposure to wet raincoats and muddy boots.

-Include a few extra hooks for your friends' coats and bags.
-Add a bench as a comfortable perch for putting on and taking off shoes.
+Design your space with family in mind, but consider the needs of guests when they come to visit.
+Include a few extra hooks for your guests' coats and bags.
+Add a bench as a comfortable perch for taking off and putting on shoes.